armaber/articles/HDUF/brief.md

 * SVG rendering is not implemented.
 * *UfSymbol* is meant for USB migration.
 No internet connection is necessary.
 * Removing CR character from the large disassembly can result in *OutOfMemory* exception.
+* Some symbols might not be identified if the image is a *Memory.DMP* file.
+Decompilation hits `uint16_t` zeroed memory which coincides with an opcode.
+The runspace is not killed by the *OutOfMemory* exception; other side effects can occur.
+This shortcoming is being addressed.

 ~~~powershell
    PS > $prefix = "https://raw.githubusercontent.com/armaber/scripts/refs/heads/disasm/";